Fudgets

 In computing, Fudgets is a graphical user interface toolkit for the functional programming language Haskell and the X Window System.
-Fudgets makes it easy to create client–server applications that communicate via the Internet.
+Fudgets makes it easy to create client–server model applications that communicate via the Internet.

 Most of the work on Fudgets was done in 1991-1996 by Thomas Hallgren and Magnus Carlsson.

-The authors claim that many of the advantages of Fudgets come from the fact that they are programmed in a lazy functional programming language.
+The authors claim that many of the advantages of Fudgets come from it being programmed in a lazy functional programming language.

 The main entity of toolkit is fudget (implemented on low level through stream processors) which has its own input and output.
-Fudgets can be composed in parallel or sequence yielding new fudget which can be used in code as any other fudget.
+Fudgets can be composed in parallel or sequence, yielding new fudget which can be used in code as any other fudget.